 CAS stands for Central Authentication Service.
-It's a enterprise authentication system used by many Ryerson web applications to verify a user’s identity.
-It controls the login process to my.ryerson.ca, Google Apps at Ryerson, and other services.
+It's an enterprise authentication system used by many Ryerson web applications to verify a user’s identity.
+It controls the login process to my.ryerson.ca, G Suite at Ryerson, and other services.

 CAS supports Single Sign On (SSO).
 SSO is a session/user authentication process that allows a user to provide his or her credentials once, in order to access multiple applications.
 It authenticates the user to access all the CAS-ified applications that he or she has been authorized to.